 Sex Fashion & Disco is produced by Crump and Ronnie Sassoon, executive producer on Crump’s last film, Troublemakers.
 Sassoon is an art historian, designer and collector of art of the 1960s and 1970s, chiefly Zero and Arte Povera.
 After an early career in fashion design and advertising, she subsequently worked closely with her late husband, Vidal Sassoon, in product development, fragrance, advertising, marketing and promotion of the Vidal Sassoon brand worldwide.
 Today she resides in the second of two Richard Neutra homes for which she personally directed the restoration.
 Prior to this, she oversaw the restoration of architect Hal Levitt’s most important Beverly Hills residence.
 Sassoon has served on the boards of museums worldwide.

 I became fascinated with Antonio Lopez and Juan Ramos through Interview magazine when I was a young teenager in rural Indiana.
 Their magical lives and milieu aroused me to no end and made me fantasize about the early 1970s in New York and Paris–a period I was too young to experience.
 In 1997, I met Paul Caranicas, Antonio’s and Juan’s heir who since that first meeting gave me unlimited access to many thousands of drawings, photographs and 8mm and 16mm films and video.

-Given the elements of race, ethnicity and sexuality that Antonio injected into fashion–a Puerto Rican-born, Bronx-raised bisexual–the film needed to be produced now at a moment when Latino, African-American and LGBTQ rights and issues are still being contested and underrepresented in dominant media and culture.
-Antonio, envisioned what the future could look like–he is an ideal emblem of freedom and attainability worth remembering, especially now in the current post-election malaise.
+For me, the film possesses unexpected urgency and timeliness given the diverse elements of race, ethnicity and sexuality that Antonio injected into the staid fashion world of his time.
+He somehow envisioned what the future of the runway could look like.
+When Latinx, African-American and LGBTQ rights and issues are today still being contested and underrepresented in dominant media and culture, Antonio is an ideal emblem of freedom and attainability worth remembering.

 New York, December 2016